Autopsies misclassified deaths in police custody that were homicides, Maryland officials say

 Moore said he has also created a statewide task force to study the deaths of people restrained in law enforcement custody.
 He said the state won’t shy away from rooting out misconduct and working to create a more equitable justice system.

+In a national investigation published last year, The Associated Press and its reporting partners found that medical examiners and coroners, whose rulings have huge consequences in the courts, can face pressure from law enforcement to exonerate officers.
+Some medical officials based their decisions not on physical evidence, but instead on whether they believed police intended to kill.

+When deaths are ruled accidental, prosecutions of officers are exceedingly rare — of 443 cases that were ruled accidental, just two resulted in criminal charges.
+A family’s chances of winning a wrongful death lawsuit also become much tougher.

-While the audit’s findings are troubling, officials said they don’t suggest intentional or malicious conduct.
+While the audit findings are troubling, Maryland officials said they don’t suggest intentional or malicious conduct.
 They emphasized that a homicide classification simply means someone died because of another person’s action, not necessarily that the officers involved should be prosecuted.

 Fowler, who testified for the defense at the 2021 murder trial of former Minneapolis police Officer Derek Chauvin, attributed Floyd's death to a sudden heart rhythm disturbance as a result of his heart disease — a widely rejected theory that did little to persuade the jury.
 Chauvin was ultimately convicted of murder and manslaughter for kneeling on Floyd's neck for more than nine minutes.